Platzii/homeassistant-evcnet/README.md

 2. **Initial setup** (set during integration setup)
 3. **Auto-detection** (detected from API responses) - fallback

-## Notes

-⚠️ **Important**: To start charging, the integration needs `customer_id` and `card_id`.
-These should be automatically detected from your account.
-If starting charging fails, you may need to manually configure these IDs.

 ## Troubleshooting

 Enable debug logging by adding this to your `configuration.yaml`: